DZhang2/StockTracker/README.md

 # StockTracker
-Simple tracker for stocks including the main relavent metrics such as price, market cap, p/e, eps as well as:
+Simple tracker for stocks including relavent metrics such as price, market cap, p/e, eps as well as:

 -Year and Day h/l (range of low ==> high stock price by year/day)